DesiQuintans/electivity/cran-comments.md

+## 1.0.2 resubmission changes

+Thank you for your feedback.

+1. Commented examples were uncommented.

-## Resubmission changes
+## 1.0.1 resubmission changes

-Thank you for your comments.
+Thank you for your feedback.

 1. Title was reduced to less than 65 characters.
 2. Single quotes were removed from non-software words in Title and Description.